MicrosoftDocs/WSL/WSL/wsl-config.md

 ### Experimental settings

 These settings are opt-in previews of experimental features that we aim to make default in the future.

-Section label: `[experimental]`
+.wslconfig section label: `[experimental]`

 | Setting name | Value | Default | Notes |
 |:----|:----|:----|:----|